PhantazmNetwork/PhantazmServer/README.md

 The proxy and server use BungeeCord with BungeeGuard handshakes to communicate by default.
 This requires the use of a shared secret (string).
 This string is used to authenticate the proxy and ensure that no players can connect directly to the underlying server.

 When running locally-hosted development builds, you can launch the server in "unsafe" mode (by specifying the `unsafe` program argument).
-This will disable the check that would normally prevent it from running while using the default secret.
-This allows you to fire up Phantazm instances for local testing without needing to configure a shared secret first.
+This will disable the check that would normally prevent the server from running while using the default secret.
+This allows you to fire up Phantazm instances for local testing without needing to configure a unique shared secret first.

+When launching Phantazm through IntelliJ (such as by using the `Run server` or `Run server + Velocity` run configurations), `unsafe` mode is **enabled**, so you don't have to do anything extra.

 **Warning**: Make sure your locally-hosted development server & proxy are not visible from the Internet if you're launching in unsafe mode!